Julian/regret/docs/before-you-deprecate.rst

     * your package depends on ``foo>1.2.3``.
 Are these pins part of your public API, and bumping the lower-pinned version of ``foo`` a breaking change?
 Doing so may of course affect users who are using ``foo==1.2.3`` alongside another of their own dependencies.

+    * today, your package has no binary (non-Python) dependencies.
+Is that a permanent promise of its installation "API"?

     * ...

 There are many many more.